 About - Martial Arts Australia / Martial Arts Alliance

-Get to know more about Martial Arts Australia as it is a work in progress even after 21 years of operation so please read more about what we do so you can understand how we can help you.
+Martial Arts Australia s still a work in progress even after 27 years of operation because we keep adding more services to help the industry, so please read more about what we do.
 READ OUR TESTIMONIALS - WHAT PEOPLE SAY

-BRIEF HISTORY: Martial Arts Australia (MAA) came about from the creation of International Martial Arts Alliance (IMA) originating back in the mid-1980’s by Founder and current Chairman Graham Slater (7th dan black belt).
-Graham visited numerous martial arts schools around the globe to train / teach and build relationships and from this the idea of helping club owners started.
-He trained, exchanged ideas and training methods with various instructors in what was deemed a ‘circle of knowledge’ learning environment which became very popular for instructors.
+BRIEF HISTORY: Martial Arts Australia (MAA) came about from the creation of International Martial Arts Alliance (IMA) the original concept going back to the mid-1980’s by Founder and current Chairman Graham Slater (7th dan black belt).
+Graham visited numerous martial arts schools around the globe to train / teach and build relationships and from this, the idea of helping club owners was born.
+He exchanged ideas and training methods with various instructors in what was deemed a ‘circle of knowledge’ learning environment, which became very popular for instructors.

 In Australia, he developed a large following of local martial arts instructors who got together every month to train and share their expertise with some coming from interstate.
 In 1993, this ‘alliance of instructors’ had grown substantially and was formalized as the ‘International Karate Alliance.’
-The concept was clear and non-political where martial arts devotees would share knowledge so all levels could gain new skills, validate old ones and come away with some value.
+The concept was clear, a non-political space where martial arts devotees would share knowledge so all levels could gain new skills, validate old ones and come away with something of value.
 This was widely embraced by instructors and in 1993 the association launched simultaneously into England and Japan.
-The ‘alliance’ quickly spread to fifteen member countries and continued to grow.
+The ‘alliance’ quickly spread to fifteen countries (with Regional Direcotrs) and continued to grow.
 Many instructors break away from their head teacher or they pass way leaving them without a means to further advance their grade / title or skills in general.
 Instructors for obvious reasons are reluctant to grade themselves but feel pressured because of students coming up behind them.
 For this reason the IMA developed a credible way to be graded by a unique master’s panel in a most credible way.
 This method of evaluating instructors has now become one of the bench marks for the industry being one of the most respected.

 Today, the group mainly focuses on helping Australian instructors / school owners and by focusing on providing an extensive range of discounted / subsidised services.
 Initially, school owners are attracted to Martial Arts Alliance by the opportunity to gain more credibility, instructor certification and business support but soon find out there are a lot more benefits.
 Many are seeking the best deal for martial arts insurance, equipment, printing, websites, courses and direct debit fee collection to mention a few of our services.
 MAA’s group buying facility is the best in the world for cheapest prices, range of products and service.
 It is constantly negotiating more deals with preferred provider companies so that all business needs for martial arts school owners can be catered for.
 To further promote the industry and all martial arts styles Martial Arts Australia created their own Martial Arts TV Show, in 2006.
 They selected TV because it is still the best marketing tool to showcase more martial arts instructors which in turn helps promote the sport to the general public.
 Our philosophy being the more popular we make the sport the more students will pack dojos around the globe.
-Since 2006 MAA has created a number of TV brands including ‘Interactive Martial Arts’, ‘iMartial Arts TV’, ‘Martial Arts TV’ and their current series ‘Kapow TV’ which includes a pay-per-view channel with movies, how to videos, fight shows, tournaments and other tv shows.
-Click on the hot links below for more info.
+Since 2006 MAA has created a number of TV brands including ‘Interactive Martial Arts’, ‘iMartial Arts TV’, ‘Martial Arts TV’ and their current series ‘Kapow TV’ which includes: how to videos, fight shows, tournaments and other tv shows.

 - Industry requirements are facilitated through active consultation